Ingersoll Power Equipment

-Ingersoll Power Equipment is a garden and compact tractor manufacturer located in Portland, Maine.
-As of 2005, it is under the ownership of Eastman Industries.
+Ingersoll Power Equipment is a garden and compact tractor manufacturer located in West Olive, Michigan.
+As of November 15, 2024, it is under the ownership of Case Ingersoll Parts LLC.

 History

 Ingersoll Equipment Company, Inc.(no connection to Ingersoll Rand) was formed when Jack Ingersoll purchased the garden tractor division from Case Corporation in late 1983.

 Case garden tractors came into existence in 1965, after the purchase of Colt Garden Tractors/Colt Equipment in late 1964.
 The motive behind the acquisition was a revolutionary patented hydraulic drive system.
 This heavy duty drive system could easily power a wide range of accessories uncommon to tractor owners at that time.
 Production began with the 1965 Case 130 and 180.
 Both were powered with the reliable Kohler K-Series engine with 10 and 12 HP respectively.
 The 130 Lo Profile model came with 12" rear rims and the High Wheel 180 model came with 16" rear rims.
 The Colt tractors remained in production through 1965 and 1966 but the decision to stop producing Colts came in the summer of 1966.
 There were no 1967 Colt tractors made.
 Other Case models sold between 1965 and 1969 were the 120, 150, 155, 190, and 195.
 All of these tractors sported the chrome Old Abe badge on the grille and Desert Sunset and Flambeau Red paint used by the Agricultural Division of J.I.
 Case.

 1968 was the last year for the 100 series and 1969 brought on the all new 200 and 400 series.
 The tractors were completely restyled to emulate the newly introduced 70 Series Ag tractors and had rectangular headlamps and a squared hood.
 The older 180, 190, and 195's were prone to rear axle shaft breakage as well as front axle breakage under certain circumstances that were on the edge of abuse.
 The new 200 and 400 Series tractors used a much stronger trans-axle and cast steel front axle as well as a much stronger main frame.
 The patented hydraulic drive remained but it was improved upon by upping the maximum operating pressure from 1600 PSI to 2150 PSI at the travel valve and 2250 at the rear PTO valve, used to power attachments.